Asymptotics of Muttalib-Borodin determinants with Fisher-Hartwig singularities: Introduction and statement of results

 For $\theta=1$, MB determinants are Hankel determinants and the large $n$ asymptotics of $D_{n}(w) = D_{n}(e^{W}\omega \, \chi_{(a,b)})$ have been obtained by Deift, Its and Krasovsky \cite{DIK,DeiftItsKrasovsky}.
-In fact, asymptotics of Hankel determinants with FH singularities have been studied by many authors and are now understood even in the more complicated situation where the weight varies wildly with $n$; more precisely, for $\theta=1$ the large $n$ asymptotics of $D_{n}(e^{-nV}e^{W}\omega)$ are known up to and including the constant, for any potential $V$ such that the points $x_{1},\ldots,x_{n}$ accumulate on a single interval as $n \to +\infty$ (the so-called ``one-cut regime"), see \cite{KMcLVAV, Krasovsky, Garoni, ItsKrasovsky, BerWebbWong, Charlier, CharlierGharakhloo}.
-Asymptotics of Hankel determinants with FH singularities have also been studied in various transition regimes of the parameters: see \cite{BCI2016, WXZ2018} for FH singularities approaching the edges, \cite{ClaeysFahs} for two merging root-type singularities, and \cite{ChDeano} for a large jump-type discontinuity.
-We also mention that asymptotics of large Toeplitz determinants with several FH singularities present many similarities with the Hankel case and have also been widely studied, see e.g. \cite{FisherHartwig, Widom2, Basor, Basor2, BS1986, Ehrhardt, DIK, DeiftItsKrasovsky} for important early works.
+In fact, asymptotics of Hankel determinants with FH singularities have been studied by many authors and are now understood even in the more complicated situation where the weight varies wildly with $n$; more precisely, for $\theta=1$ the large $n$ asymptotics of $D_{n}(e^{-nV}e^{W}\omega)$ are known up to and including the constant term, for any potential $V$ such that the points $x_{1},\ldots,x_{n}$ accumulate on a single interval as $n \to +\infty$ (the so-called ``one-cut regime"), see \cite{KMcLVAV, Krasovsky, Garoni, ItsKrasovsky, BerWebbWong, Charlier, CharlierGharakhloo}.
+Asymptotics of Hankel determinants with FH singularities have also been studied in various transition regimes of the parameters: see \cite{BCI2016, WXZ2018} for FH singularities approaching the edges, \cite{ClaeysFahs} for two merging root-type singularities, and \cite{ChDeano} for a large jump-type singularity.
+We also mention that the problem of finding asymptotics of large Toeplitz determinants with several FH singularities presents many similarities with the Hankel case and has also been widely studied, see e.g. \cite{FisherHartwig, Widom2, Basor, Basor2, BS1986, Ehrhardt, DIK, DeiftItsKrasovsky} for important early works.

 Very few results exist on MB determinants for general values of $\theta$.
 It was noticed in \cite{Cheliotis, ForIps} that MB determinants associated to the classical Jacobi and Laguerre weights are Selberg integrals which can be evaluated explicitly, and the asymptotics of MB determinants without FH singularities have been studied in \cite{BGK2015}.
 To the best of our knowledge, for $\theta \neq 1$ no results are available in the literature on the large $n$ asymptotics of MB determinants whose weight has FH singularities in the interior of its support.
 The purpose of this paper is to take a first step toward the solution of this problem.